mpfi-dsp/Syn2Ves-User/README.md

 ### COM Search Radius 🔍
 The search radius from a synapses' center of mass.
 The program will only pair a vesicle cloud with a synapse if its center of mass falls within the cubic volume with this radius.

+## Alignment Inputs 📂

+### Synapse Folder 🧠
+A folder containing STL files of synapses, named numerically (example: 1.stl, 2.stl, etc).
+The program will only consider files with the ".stl" extension.

+### Vesicle Folder 🧠
+A folder containing STL files of vesicles, named numerically (example: 1.stl, 2.stl, etc).
+The program will only consider files with the ".stl" extension.

+### Pairing CSV 🧩
+A CSV file containing the pairing information of the synapses and vesicles.
+The file must be formatted with the following column names: `synLabel` and `vesLabel`.
+These columns should contain numerical labels for each synapse and vesicle, respectively.

 ## Installation 🚀